What is science fiction?

 Where did all those extra titles come from?
-Like the larger literary list, the Greatest Science Fiction list is an amalgam of the consensus of many, many readers, writers, critics and scholars.
+Like the larger literary list, the science fiction list is an amalgam of the assessments of many, many readers, writers, critics and scholars.
 I've read many of the works on the list myself, but I've consulted countless other references to judge how others have assessed the field.

 For the overall approach to selecting works, you can consult the article "Creating the Greatest Literature of All Time list".
 The biases and the varying meanings of "great" discussed in that article, for example, also apply to this science fiction list.

 I'm going to take this space, however, to discuss the specific questions and challenges that concern putting together a science fiction list.
 Namely, let's deal with the tricky question of defining science fiction.

 So what is SF anyway?

-Defining anything—especially anything embedded in our artistic or cultural practice— is difficult.
+Defining anything—especially anything embedded in our artistic or cultural practice— is tricky.

 Philosopher Ludwig Wittgenstein didn't like hard and fast definitions.
 He preferred something he called "family resemblances".
 When we use words to refer to things, we are really grouping them together by rough similarities that appeal to us in various contexts.
 For example, we use the word "family" all the time, but just try to define exactly what a family is, how to determine the members of a family.
-You'll find every possible definition leaves out some people you would consider family in some contexts and may include some you wouldn't include in other situations.
+You'll find every possible definition leaves out some members you would consider part of a family in some contexts and may include some you wouldn't include in other.

 This certainly applies to categories of literature—and especially to the SF genre.
 Let's start with some standard definitions of "science fiction":

 • Jules Verne, often considered the father of the field, never used the term, though roman de la science (scientific romance), which he used to describe his innovative tales of flying contraptions, submersible vehicles, and cannons to the moon, comes close.
 Despite his works being scientifically credible, he claimed not to predict future developments in his nineteenth-century fiction.